PowerDNS-Admin/PowerDNS-Admin/docs/wiki/debug/build-process.md

 This discribes how to debug the buildprocess

+> **Note:** this describes the legacy Alpine-based `docker/legacy/Dockerfile`.
+> It is no longer used to build the published PowerDNS-Admin image; the
+> current production build uses `docker/common/Dockerfile.app` (see
+> `../../../docker/docker-compose-dev.yml`, `../../../docker/docker-compose-test.yml`, and
+> `.github/workflows/build-and-publish.yml`).
+Kept here for reference only.

 docker-compose.yml